Maria M. Odom serves as Citizenship and Immigration Services Ombudsman for the U.S. Department of Homeland Security.

 To carry out this mission, Odom works with community leaders and immigration professionals across the country to understand current issues and explore solutions to problems faced by individuals and employers seeking citizenship or immigration services.
 Under her leadership, the Ombudsman’s Office serves as a visible, accessible and reliable resource to the community.

 Odom came to the Department as a legal expert with a wide range of immigration experience in the government, private and charitable sectors.
 Most recently, Odom led the country’s largest network of charitable legal immigration programs as the Executive Director of the Catholic Legal Immigration Network, Inc. (CLINIC).
 Odom practiced immigration law in the southeast for many years, leading a successful private practice dealing with defense from removal along with business and family-based immigration.
 Early in her career, Odom also served as Assistant District Counsel for the legacy Immigration and Naturalization Service and as a judicial law clerk at the Executive Office for Immigration Review.

-Odom also serves as the Department's Chair to the Blue Campaign, is the unified voice for DHS's efforts to combat human traffkicking.
+Odom also serves as the Department's Chair to the Blue Campaign, which is the unified voice for DHS's efforts to combat human trafficking.
 Working in collaboration with law enforcement, government, non-governmental and private organizations, the Blue Campaign provides information on training and outreach, how traffickers operate, where help is available to victims, and the importance of a victim-centered approach to combatting human trafficking.

 Odom is a graduate of The Florida State University College of Criminology and the Mercer University Walter F. George School of Law.
 In 2010, Odom was honored with the degree of Doctor of Humane Letters by the College of New Rochelle in New York.